 Higher US interest rates usually help boost demand for the dollar, which helps the dollar to appreciate against other currencies.
-The dollar gained significantly last Summer.
-This dollar’s strength makes it harder for US companies to sell goods overseas and to compete against imports, as Fed Chairwoman Janet Yellen pointed out in the last meeting.
+The dollar gained significantly last summer.
+This strong dollar makes it harder for US companies to sell goods overseas and to compete against imports, as Fed Chairwoman Janet Yellen pointed out in the last meeting.
 For this reason, the Fed might not want to raise rates until the dollar cools down.

 However, it is important to keep in mind that foreign exchange rates reflect conditions in more than one economy.
 Some would argue that the dollar has risen because of expectations of higher interest rates.
 However, the dollar has strengthened mainly because the euro and the Japanese yen have depreciated in response to monetary stimulus implemented by their respective central banks.
 The falling price of oil is also driving down the currencies of many commodity exporters.